emfcamp/badge-2024-documentation/docs/using-the-badge/connect-to-wifi.md

 settings.set("wifi_password", "changeme")
 ```

+If you are on version 1.6.0 you also need to set the `wifi_wpa2ent_username` value.
-If you are connecting to a WPA2-Enterprise network, you also need to run the following command, swapping out `wifi_wpa2ent_username` for your WPA2-Enterprise username:
+If you are connecting to a WPA2-Enterprise network, replace `None` with the username for your WPA2-Enterprise username:

 ```
 settings.set("wifi_wpa2ent_username", None)